v1ggs/gulp-website-builder/gulp-wsb/build-modules/images/README.md

 -  compress images (jpg, png, webp, svg)
 -  humans.txt is being updated on each build

-Read more about SVG placeholders at <https://css-tricks.com/the-blur-up-technique-for-loading-background-images/>
+> Read more about SVG placeholders at <https://css-tricks.com/the-blur-up-technique-for-loading-background-images/>

 ## USAGE

-Everything is configurable.
+> Everything is configurable.

+---

-Configuration files (`config.js`) should be well commented for explanations.
+> Configuration files (`config.js`) are commented for explanations.
+That should be enough for those familiar with Gulp and JavaScript.

 ## INSTALLATION